 The counterbalance method came into vogue in the 1970s: 2 bags (stuff sacks, usually) of roughly equal weight and bulk tied together and suspended on a branch 20 or more feet off the ground at least 10 feet from the trunk.
 It’s a time-consuming task that is rarely simple.

 How do you retrieve it?
 Tie a loop on one bag, and use a long stick to snag it and pull both bags down.
 Some people tie a long strand of fishing line to one bag; fishing line dangles almost invisibly to the ground and allows a person to reel in the stash by hand.

 Where permitted, counterbalancing is still the food-storage tactic of choice if no other option is available.

 Bears—intelligent, resourceful and, when it comes to human food, relentless—have found ways to defeat even a superb counterbalance.
 Adults, for example, will send out cubs on thin limbs to chew the cord or snap the branch.

 "Once bears get introduced to human food, they get hooked," says Werner.
 "They will go to great lengths to find more.
 They'll even take up residency at 11,000 feet if there's a campsite nearby that consistently attracts people and their food."

-"I've heard people sitting at the grill in Tuolumne Meadows and laughing about losing food to a bear on an overnight trip," she says.
+"I heard people sitting at the grill in Tuolumne Meadows and laughing about losing food to a bear on an overnight trip," she said.
 "It gives them an exciting story to tell, but what they're really doing is changing a bear's behavior, and that's potentially deadly to the animal.
 Whenever I get to backpack, I've just learned to suck it up and live with a canister and the extra 3 pounds."